JGPY/roboAI/readme.md

 ## V2.*
     version：main_V2.*.py
         Functional_description:
-            1. Set four A、B、C and D target points indoors.
+            1. Set four A,B,C and D target points indoors.
-            2. After the mobile phone human-machine voice interactive recognition instruction, the command is transmitted to the system program through the socket.
+            2. And after reaching each target point, the system program calls the script to play a voice through the SSH connection to the lower computer, and then proceeds to the next target point.
             3. Automatically complete the setting and startup of four target points by calling the API via HTTP.
             4. And after reaching each target point, the system program calls the script to play